Why a Request for a Time Extension May Be Denied

 - Failure to provide written notice to the owner when an excusable delay occurs

 The circumstances above are the very reasons why contractors and their clients need to have specific procedures in their contracts to address potential project delays.
 Implementing an extension of time clause into your contracts is critical for reducing liability when you are at no fault in the causation of a delay.
-A Tallahassee construction lawyer from Trent Cotney, P.A. can help you secure your right to a time extension.
+A Tallahassee construction lawyer from Cotney Construction Law can help you secure your right to a time extension.

 Disclaimer: The information contained in this article is for general educational information only.
 This information does not constitute legal advice, is not intended to constitute legal advice, nor should it be relied upon as legal advice for your specific factual pattern or situation.